RevoluPowered/Godot-VSCode-Files/README.md

 - LLDB
 - GDB

-Optional patches to give you compilation db:
+Optional patches to give you compilation db natively from scons, this is much faster than BEAR.
 - https://github.com/godotengine/godot/pull/32848

 Recent updates: